-The pharmacy had a retail area toward the front and a dispensary area toward the back.
-The dispensary area was separated from the retail area by a counter to allow for the preparation of prescriptions in private.
-The waiting area was very small, was often crowded and the consultation room door opened outwards.
-Staff were aware of the risks around this and took care when exiting the consultation room.

-There was a sink available in the dispensary with hot and cold running water with hand sanitiser to allow for hand washing.
+The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
+Fixtures and fittings were modern and the pharmacy was clean and tidy and was presented in a professional manner.
+There was a sink available in the dispensary with hot and cold running water with sanitiser to allow for hand washing.
 Medicines were organised in a generic and alphabetical manner.

-The consultation room was adequately soundproofed and was clean, tidy and professionally presented.
+The consultation room was kept secured with a pin code lock.
+It was adequately soundproofed and was clean, tidy and professionally presented.
 All patient confidential information was stored securely.
 The ambient temperature and lighting throughout the pharmacy was appropriate for the delivery of pharmaceutical services.

-Principle 4 - Services Standards met
+Principle 4 - Services ✓ Standards met